elarb/F1-Manager/README.md

-Configure your team at the configurations tab, buy drivers and engines at the marketplace tab, upgrade your crew at the crew tab and save / load your game at the settings tab
+Configure your team at the configurations tab, buy drivers and engines at the marketplace tab, upgrade your crew at the crew tab and save / load your game at the settings tab.

 Libraries
 -----------------